almoslmi/SemanticJournalism/docs/program.md

 # Program

-The workshop will take place on the 19th of October, 2020 the afternoon session (3PM to 8PM GMT+1).
+The workshop will take place on the 19th of October, 2020 the afternoon session (16:00 to 20:00 Central European Time (GMT+1)).

 **16:00-16:15**: Welcome and Opening from the chairs